jzhao11/opr_system_proj6/readme.txt

-Name  : Jianfei Zhao
-Date  : 07/28/2018
-Class : CSC415-01

-Compile Instructions:
+# Build Instructions:
 make
 By using the original Makefile (with gcc command included) in the repo, the instruction "make" (under the repo csc415-p5-jzhao11/part2) can build the program and generate the executable file "pandc".

-Run Instructions:
+# Run Instructions:
 ./pandc N P C X Ptime Ctime
 This instruction is also executed under csc415-p5-jzhao11/part2, which runs the executable file "pandc" with 6 parameters.
 Descriptions about these parameters are listed as follows.
 N: number of buffers